How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Symptoms and first signs

 Many people are concerned about how to recognize an injury in time.
-In some cases, intense pain syndrome manifests itself after a few hours or even days.
-A broken finger is easily confused with a bruise or dislocation, which can delay a visit to a traumatologist.
-An incorrect diagnosis leads to unpleasant consequences that will have to be eliminated for a long time.
+In some cases, intense pain appears after several hours or even days.
+A broken finger can easily be confused with a bruise or dislocation, which can delay a trip to a traumatologist.
+An incorrect diagnosis leads to unpleasant consequences that will take a long time to eliminate.

-To understand at the first stages whether the finger is broken or not, it is enough to know a number of reliable signs of pathology.
+To understand at the first stages whether a finger is broken or not, it is enough to know a number of reliable signs of pathology.

 Reliable symptoms of an open fracture:

-• the presence of a wound: damage to the skin by bone fragments;
+• presence of a wound: damage to the skin with bone fragments;

 • bleeding from cut vessels;

-• inability to flex or extend the finger;
+• inability to bend or straighten a finger;

 • displacement of fragments relative to each other;

-• pronounced edema and hyperemia of the hand.
+• pronounced swelling and hyperemia of the hand.

-An open fracture is characterized by a wound
+An open fracture is characterized by the presence of a wound

 Reliable symptoms of a closed fracture: